 11 days away we got left of Obama's presidency, the mess that he has made for this country.

-It's kind of exciting to have uh, you know, I'm looking at some of the economic news today, and I'm thinking, wow, this is pretty cool stuff.
+It's kind of exciting to have, you know, I'm looking at some of the economic news today, and I'm thinking, wow, this is pretty cool stuff.

-They discussed creating how can we create a million new U.S. jobs?
+They discussed trading, how can we create a million new U.S. jobs?

-Every time I talk to the the owner, uh Bob Funk, every time I talk to this guy, he's excited about his company and how many jobs he's created.
+You know, when we talk to our employment guys, Express Employment Professionals, every time I talk to the owner, Bob Funk, every time I talk to this guy, he's excited about his company and how many jobs he's created.

 He wants to create a million jobs a year.